 Employment and Training Administration, Labor.

-The purpose of this notice is to announce the annual Labor Surplus Area (LSA) list for Fiscal Year (FY) 2020.
+The purpose of this notice is to announce the annual list of labor surplus areas for Fiscal Year (FY) 2019.

-The annual LSA list is effective October 1, 2019, for all states, the District of Columbia, and Puerto Rico.
+The annual list of labor surplus areas is applicable October 1, 2018, for all states, the District of Columbia, and Puerto Rico.

 Start Further Info